reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 import App from './App';
 ```

-Lines 1-5 brings all the necessary pieces together:
+Lines 1-5 bring all the necessary pieces together:

 * React
 * React's library to talk to web browsers (React DOM)